llvm/torch-mlir/docs/ltc_backend.md

 The call to `torch.tanh` triggers a chain of events.
 PyTorch checks the dispatch table under the `lazy` key and finds the kernel for `tanh` previously registered in `RegisterLazy.cpp`.

-Next, `LazyNativeFunctions::tanh` from `LazyNativeFunctions.cpp` is called, which triggers the creation of a `Tanh` node (subclass of `TorchMlirNode` and `torch::lazy::Node`) -- defined in `LazyIr.h`.
+Next, `LazyNativeFunctions::tanh` from `LazyNativeFunctions.cpp` is called, which triggers the creation of a `Tanh` node, which is a subclass of `TorchMlirNode` and `torch::lazy::Node`, defined in `LazyIr.h`.
-These nodes are then stored internally by LTC as the computation graph is traced out.
+These nodes are then tracked internally by LTC as the computation graph is traced out.

+### Syncing Tensors (Base Torch-MLIR LTC Backend)

 At some point, the tensors will be synced in order to execute the computation -- either explicitly via `mark_step`, or implicitly through some operation that requires the contents of the tensors (e.g. printing to console).